Canadian Marketing Code of Ethics & Standards

 Test or survey data referred to in any marketing communication must be established prior to the claim being made, and must be reliable, valid and current and must support the specific claim, as it is likely to be perceived.
 Marketers must be able to prove the basis for any performance, efficacy or length of life claim or comparison and must not imply a scientific, factual or statistical basis where none exists.

-Testimonials, endorsements and product reviews published by a marketer must be:
+Testimonials, endorsements and product reviews published by a marketer or influencer/content creator must be:

-5. careful not to imply the existence of an affiliation between the marketer and the person or organization quoted when none exists.
+- careful not to imply the existence of an affiliation between the marketer or influencer and the person or organization quoted when none exists.

 Marketers and influencers must disclose clearly in each post relating to a product any material connection between the marketer and the influencer (such as free product, monetary payments, discounts or other business or family connections) that have the potential to affect how consumers evaluate the influencer's independence.
 Marketers and influencers must ensure that the influencer's followers know that a reference to a product is a marketing representation.